-The above quote from Susan Scott, author of ‘Fierce Conversations’ sums up the importance of human connectivity which is nurtured though the conversations we hold.
+This quote from Susan Scott, author of ‘Fierce Conversations’ sums up the importance of human connectivity which is nurtured though the conversations we hold.
 Relationships are fundamental to getting things done and success is linked to the quality of the relationships we develop – whether it’s with colleagues, suppliers, clients, friends or competitors who play a part in our working environment.
 And the way we build these relationships is through the conversations we hold

-Effective work in groups requires openness to accept critical feedback positively when you have to justify ideas and test the feasibility of solution strategies on others.
+Effective work in groups requires openness to accept critical feedback positively when you have to justify ideas and test the feasibility of solution strategies to others.
 Listening, consensus seeking, giving up an idea to work with someone else’s, empathy and compassion are all essential skills that group participants need to learn to cooperate and build working relationship.

 We can absolutely affect the environment around us through the tone and mood that our conversations set.
-What is the climate in which your conversations take place?

 Think about any recent conversations you’ve had where you achieved a positive outcome, not just in terms of results but also in terms of relational impact.
 What did you do that contributed to making it work?
 What other conversations and relationships might benefit from a similar approach?